learn-co-students/nyc-web-102620/21-dom-manipulation/readme.md

 #### TO DO:
 - [ ] Talk about what the DOM is and do some drawing
-- [ ] Why isn't my Javascript loading??
+- [ ] Why isn't my Javascript loading correctly??
   - script tag & defer

 READ